ModdingX/Moonstone/README.md

 # Moonstone

-Moonstone is an IntelliJ plugin to manage CurseForge modlists in IntelliJ.
+Moonstone is an IntelliJ plugin to manage CurseForge or Modrinth modlists in IntelliJ.

 Files named `modlist.json` will be opened with Moonstone.
 These contain the modlist in json data but provide a nice GUI to manage the modlist.